John Stanley – 12th December 1355

 All those lords, knights, councillors, bishops and arch-bishops; all thinking they are in charge, but it is here in this bedroom, that the real strategic decisions are being taken by a group of near naked women.
 Ximene and Phillipa are younger than me!

 So we must train a new army in Aquitaine and we have less than six months to do it. ‘ Selene you explained how john helped you build your new body.
 I am impressed.
 We will find a way for John to play an important part in the mobilization of that army.
 He will keep me informed on progress made.
 He will tell me the truth.
 There is no one else, including the Prince I could trust to do that.
-When the Prince returns one of the first things he will do is make John a captain of the Royal Guard of Aquitaine.
-The position of captain is supposed to be limited to those with a Knighthood but the prince will rationalise this by pointing out that he is a Knight of Occitan.
+When the Prince returns one of the first things he will do is welcome John back into the Royal Guard of Aquitaine.
+He will domore than thathe will make John a captain in the royal guard.
+The position of captain is supposed to be limited to those with a knighthood but the prince will rationalise this by pointing out that he is a Knight of Occitan.

 She bowed towards John, whose eyebrows shot upwards.

-There will be no opposition to John’s progression because juan Perez is already publicising the details of John’s heroic adventures in rescuing Ximene from danger and defeating Du Guesclin.
+There will be no opposition to John’s progression because Juan Perez using the court circular to publicise the details of John’s heroic adventures in rescuing Ximene from danger and defeating Du Guesclin.
+He is adding a scurrulous footnote that the comptess of Landon has succumed to his advances and is now his mistress… The readers will love it.
+It is what they would expect of a great soldier.

 John was amazed.

 ‘ And Juan got this information from… you’

 ‘Yes but also from Phillipa, which made it all the more credible.
 You see John, your rapid advancement is important to all of us.’